 After the conference, participants are invited to end the day with a sundowner from 5 pm onwards.
 Set in a cosy atmosphere with music, aperitifs and snacks, there'll be the chance for everyone to get to know different projects for alternative businesses, share their ideas and network.

-All speeches will be given in German.
-If you need a translation into English please contact us.
+All speeches will be given in German and translated into English.